 62. How to enable root logging in Ubuntu?

-Following is the command that would help you to enables a root logging is:
+The command that would help you to enable root logging:

 #sudo sh-c ‘echo “greater-show-manual-login=true” >>/etc/lightdm/lightdm. conf’